What Is the Clean Energy Industry Doing to Confront Racism?

 “We need to shift the entire energy sector, so that the energy sector’s primary, pervasive goal is to provide energy, versus [the] primary, pervasive goal being to make profits for a wealthy few,” said Patterson.

-An activist mindset is not necessarily natural to capitalism, however.
+An activist mindset is not necessarily a natural approach in the context of capitalism, however.

 Many banks tout their evaluation of environmental, social and governance metrics in assessing investments.
-Yet the U.S.'s significant racial wealth gap persists.
+Yet the United States' significant racial wealth gap persists.

-US Bank, which invests about 90 percent of its renewables tax equity on solar, has considered siphoning solar funds through the Community Reinvestment Act as well as the Tax Cuts and Jobs Act Opportunity Zones provision, two policies designed to spur investment in underserved communities.
-But the bank told Greentech Media that it ultimately didn’t pursue either option.
-Instead, US Bank in June pledged a one-time spend of $116 million on addressing racial inequality.
-JP Morgan, which spent $3 billion in equity on wind and solar projects last year, has pledged $30 billion for the same purpose, with $2 billion going to small business loans.
+U.S. Bank, which invests about 90 percent of its renewables tax equity into solar, has considered shifting solar funds through the Community Reinvestment Act as well as the Tax Cuts and Jobs Act Opportunity Zones provision, two policies designed to spur investment in underserved communities.
+But the bank told Greentech Media that it ultimately chose not to pursue either option.
+Instead, U.S. Bank in June pledged a one-time spend of $116 million on addressing racial inequality.
+JP Morgan, which spent $3 billion in equity on wind and solar projects last year, has pledged $30 billion for the same purpose, with $2 billion going to small-business loans.

-Certain clean energy structures, such as community solar and community-owned microgrids already have the stamp of a more equitable industry.
+Certain clean energy structures, such as community solar and community-owned microgrids, are inherently indicative of the promise of a more equitable industry.
 For now, though, many of those projects rely on supportive state-level policy, mission-driven organizations or one-off charitable contributions.

-Policy that makes those projects sustainable — such as local Solar for All initiatives and community solar that incentivizes low-income participation — need to be expanded, and thus lobbied for.
+The kind of policies that make those projects sustainable — such as local Solar for All initiatives and community solar that incentivizes low-income participation — need to be expanded, which will require lobbying effort.

 “In order for equity to exist, we’ve got to recognize the hole that’s been dug for folks and fill it in some way,” said Symmonds at Grid Alternatives.
 “Otherwise, it’s going to be hard to change things.”